freemocap/documentation/docs/getting_started/installation.md

 ___
-# Welcome! :skull: :sparkles: :skull:
+# Welcome! :skull: :wave:
 Thanks for your interest in using the FreeMoCap software!
 We're excited to have you here, and we're looking forward to seeing what you create with our tools!

 This is the official and most up-to-date place to find documentation for the FreeMoCap project.
 FreeMoCap runs on Windows, Mac (including Apple Silicon), and Linux operating systems.

 Follow the instructions below, starting with the environment setup and package installation steps and you'll be up and running in no time!

-Let us know if you run into any issues getting FreeMoCap running on your machine.
+Head on over to our [Discord](https://discord.gg/j76UGWfEeA) and let us know if you run into any issues getting FreeMoCap running on your machine.
 We're always working to improve cross-platform compatibility and appreciate your feedback.
 Now let's get started capturing some motion!